 The same is true for us.
 When we step into God’s light, when we are spiritually reborn it’s painful.
 The old parts of us are dying and it’s tough.
 But don’t miss this, the life that’s on the other side of that pain is TOTALLY worth it.

 Like walking out of a dark theater into a bright sunny day.
 Light hurts.
 When we step into God’s light he’s going to illuminate some painful parts of our life.
 Not to hurt us, but to bring healing.
 But’s it’s going to hurt before it heals.

 Yes, the light hurts.
 But it also brings incredible life.
 So, step into God’s light.

 Once we step into the light God gives us a new life.
 While that new life is a free gift, one that we can do nothing to earn, it does come with expectations.
 It’s our responsibility to live John 3:16 to those around us, to shine God’s light everywhere we go.

-I know the temptation is to hide your light.
-To keep it hidden.
+The temptation is to hide your light.
 Nicodemus was certainly going to face that temptation as he returned to his colleagues who were largely hostile toward Jesus.
 But the command of anyone who claims to follow Jesus is to take his light with us and let it shine for others to see.

 Get Access To 3 Exclusive Articles (for FREE)

 Want articles like this one delivered straight to your email?
 Sign up for Rethink Updates and you’ll also get access to 3 exclusive articles!
 Put your email in the box below!